 One study shows blackberry leaves are high in tannins, flavinoids, and ellagic acid.
 Another study shows that they contain five essential amino acids (and are a decent source of protein).
 Another study showed that blackberry leaves kill colon cancer cells.
 There are no known contraindications.

 Spearmint is included for two main reasons: for a nice taste (the overall flavor of this is lightly minty, which is usually pleasant for moms and can reduce the feeling of nausea) and because it’s one of the best herbal sources of folate.
 Folate is the natural version of vitamin B-9, often referred to as folic acid (which is synthetic).
 Folate is needed for preventing neural tube defects in the baby, and may also help prevent depression.

 Additionally, spearmint leaf is high in potassium, calcium, manganese, (very high) iron, magnesium, beta-carotene, vitamin C, vitamin B-6, riboflavin (B2) and thiamin (B3).
 One very preliminary study showed it may be helpful in balancing hormones and improving PCOS.
 (Here’s a more recent study about that.)

-Too much spirulina can be hard on some people, because it’s so rich.
-Dose is anywhere from 1/2 tsp. to 2 tbsp. per day.
+Too much spirulina can be hard for some people because it’s so rich.
+The dose is anywhere from 1/2 tsp. to 2 tbsp. per day.
 (I personally couldn’t tolerate more than the minimum.)
 It’s antiviral and antioxidant, according to one study.
 Another study shows it may protect against allergies.
 Another study shows it is anti-inflammatory and may reduce cholesterol.

 If you’re not looking for a prenatal vitamin, specifically, but rather a general hormone-balancing vitamin, or a general women’s formula, you might choose to add some of these herbs, which are gently balancing or anti-inflammatory.